microsoft/vscode-docs/docs/containers/app-service.md

 Area: containers
 TOCTitle: Deploy to Azure
 ContentId: 044913F5-F99D-4228-A916-0443260AB7FB
-PageTitle: Deploy a containerized app to Azure App Service or Azure Container Apps
+PageTitle: Deploy a containerized app to Azure
 DateApproved: 01/17/2023
 MetaDescription: Using Visual Studio Code, build a container image for your application, push the image to a container registry, and deploy to Azure App Service or Azure Container Apps.
 ---
-# Deploy to Azure App Service or Azure Container Apps
+# Deploy a containerized app to Azure

 In this guide you will learn how to: